quint-t/Cognitive-Exercises/README.md

 # Cognitive-Exercises v4

+Repository size: ~110 MB.

 ## Exercises
+1. N-Image-Back: using short-term memory and working memory to classify images in N-Back mode.
-1. Recursive-Solving: using short-term memory and working memory to resolve partially recursive logic relations.
+2. Recursive-Solving: using short-term memory and working memory to resolve partially recursive logic relations.
-2. Puzzle-Solving: using short-term memory and working memory to resolve complex relations.
+3. Puzzle-Solving: using short-term memory and working memory to resolve complex relations.

 Notes:
 1. There are no instructions, but there are `hint`/`answer` buttons.